mdominguezd/s11_cats_report.github.io/sections/methodology.md

 ### Dataset selection

 Due to the desire of the company to continue moving towards a cloud-based workflow.
 The datasets that were considered for the catalog, were composed of either COGs or Zarrs.
-Nevertheless, since some of the data in the company is stored as virtual rasters (VRTs), methods to also index this type of data formats in the STAC catalog were also included.
+Nevertheless, since some of the data in the company is stored as virtual rasters (VRTs), methods to also index this type of data formats in the STAC catalog were included.
 Specifically, S11's long term goal is to store in the catalog datasets that can be classified as follows:

 -   Static raster data
     -   Forest baselines (Stored as COGs)
-    -   Third-party elevation data (Stored as VRTs)
+    -   Third-party data (Stored as VRTs, Tiffs, or other formats)
-    -   Other static data
 -   DPROF results
     -   Results of continuous deforestation monitoring (Stored as ZARRs)
     -   Other DPROF results
 -   Supply chain data (Vector data)
 -   Complaince data (Vector data)

 Nevertheless, the scope of this internship was limited to raster datasets.
-Therefore, the creation of the catalog was done using a limited a mount of raster layers and they were incorporated as a proof of concept of how the catalog could be created.
+Therefore, the creation of the catalog was done using a limited amount of raster layers and they were incorporated as a proof of concept of how the catalog could be created.

 ### Proposed Catalog structure